Sleep needs of babies and toddlers: Everything parents need to know

 Why is sleep so important for babies and toddlers?

-Figure: Sleep cycle: Newborns & toddlers
+Illustration: Sleep cycle: Newborns & toddlers

-Creating the right sleep environment
+Creating the right sleeping environment

-Rituals and structures for better sleep
+Rituals and routines for better sleep

 The "filled bonding tank": Why emotional closeness is important

-• Observe the awake times
+• Observe the waking hours

 Pay attention to your child's awake times between naps and regularly offer opportunities for sleep.